 Animas River Monitoring

 Mountain Studies Institute (MSI), a nonpartisan independent research center, has been monitoring water quality of the Animas River before, during, and after the Gold King Mine release.
-MSI has continued to monitor the Animas River at Rotary Park in 2016 and has water quality results from samples collected during spring runoff, base flows, and storm events from February through August of 2016.
+MSI continued to monitor the Animas River at Rotary Park in 2016 and 2017 and has water quality results from samples collected during spring runoff, base flows, and storm events.

 August 2016 - MSI RELEASES REPORT THAT EVALUATES THE IMPACTS TO ANIMAS RIVER BENTHIC MACROINVERTEBRATE POPULATIONS FROM THE AUGUST 2015 GOLD KING MINE RELEASE.

 Mountain Studies Institute (MSI) surveyed benthic macroinvertebrate (BMI) populations along the Animas River from Silverton to Durango and analyzed potential impacts to these populations from the Gold King Mine release.
 MSI analyzed the immediate survival of benthic insects and also compared observations of BMI populations from the fall of 2014, prior to the Gold King Mine release, to the fall of 2015, two months after the release.